What is the environmental impact of the milling industry?

 What is the carbon footprint of flour?

 Each flour will have its own carbon footprint that is closely linked to both agricultural production and the grain chain as a whole.
-The second largest source of GHGs, after the energy sector, is agriculture.
-However since 1990 emissions from the agricultural sector have been decreasing.
+The second largest source of Greenhouse Gas Emissions (GHGs), after the energy sector, is agriculture.
+However, since 1990, emissions from the agricultural sector have been decreasing.
+This is being done by influencing the emission of carbon dioxide and nitrous oxide through a better management of the land, fertiliser application (type and quantity), irrigation, etc.

 Flour milling is the manufacturing stage, with wheat being the source ingredient.
 Flour would be classed as a “Business-to-Business” (B2B) product, rather than a “Business-to-Consumer” product (B2C), as it is processed for use in secondary products.
 Therefore, to consider the carbon footprint of flour production all stages up to the secondary producer must be considered.